 Photo from Downtown DC Foundation Facebook page

-After shopping at the D.C.
-Holiday Market, take a short walk to see the National Christmas Tree on the White House Ellipse for a picture-perfect holiday finale.
-Use Gallery Place-Chinatown station for easy access.
+The market showcases 35+ small businesses with artisans, boutique brands, worldwide handcrafts, and unique gifts.
+Local musicians provide festive entertainment while you shop.
+After the market, take a short walk to see the National Christmas Tree on the White House Ellipse for a picture-perfect holiday finale.
+Use the Gallery Place-Chinatown station for easy access.

 Takeaway